-- (c) he or she is able to satisfy the Board that, within the 12 months immediately prior to his or her application for Readmission, he or she has completed 20 hours of Continuing Professional Development (which shall be disregarded in calculating compliance with the requirement for Continuing Professional Development following any Readmission); - (d) he or she undertakes to complete 20 hours of Continuing Professional Development within the first 12 months following Readmission; - (e) where the returning Member's membership was forfeited by reason of a failure to pay any Fee, the returning Member pays any amount outstanding that the Board determines, together with any prescribed membership application fee; and - (f) the returning Member also satisfies any other requirement for Readmission from time to time imposed by the Board, either generally or in any particular case, provided always that:
+- (c) they are able to satisfy the Board that, within the 12 months immediately prior to their application for Readmission, they have completed 20 hours of Continuing Professional Development (which shall be disregarded in calculating compliance with the requirement for Continuing Professional Development following any Readmission); - (d) they undertake to complete 20 hours of Continuing Professional Development within the first 12 months following Readmission; - (e) where the applicant's membership was forfeited by reason of a failure to pay any Fee, the applicant pays any amount outstanding that the Board determines, together with any prescribed membership application fee; and - (f) the applicant also satisfies any other requirement for Readmission from time to time imposed by the Board, either generally or in any particular case, provided always that By-Laws 3.7(c) to (f) do not apply if:

-- (g) By-Laws 3.7(c) to (e) do not apply if the returning member is seeking Readmission as an Associate; and - (h) any application for Readmission made 5 years or more after the date of such forfeiture shall be treated as a new application for membership in respect of which the Board may impose such conditions as it considers appropriate either generally or in any particular case. - 3.8 Special cases for admission to membership of members from other professional bodies - (a) Subject to By-Law 3.8(b), a member of any body comprised of members of the financial, accounting and business advisory professions or any other body of professionals or group recognised by the Board from time to time may be admitted to membership of CPA Australia on terms and conditions, prescribed by the Board from time to time. - (b) A person admitted to membership of CPA Australia pursuant to By-Law 3.8(a) must be designated as holding the Membership Status which in the opinion of the Board most nearly corresponds to that person's membership status held in that other body.
+- (g) the applicant is seeking Readmission as an Associate; or - (h) the application for Readmission is made 5 years or more after the date of such forfeiture, in which case the application for Readmission shall be treated in all respects as a new application for membership would be, including assessed against eligibility criteria at the time of application for Readmission, not the relevant requirements that applied as at the date of their prior admission and the Board may impose such conditions as it considers appropriate either generally or in any particular case.

+- 3.8 Special cases for admission to membership of members from other professional bodies - (a) Subject to By-Law 3.8(b), a member of any body comprised of members of the financial, accounting and business advisory professions or any other body of professionals or group recognised by the Board from time to time may be admitted to membership of CPA Australia on terms and conditions, prescribed by the Board from time to time.